PierreQuinton/FunProg/src/church_encodings/theory.md

 In the previous section, we cheated a little by assuming that numbers and other basic types existed.
 But in pure lambda calculus, we can't assume anything.
 We have to build everything from scratch.
-So, let's begin by defining some of the buoperatorname{lt}-in types you're familiar with in Python.
+So, let's begin by defining some of the builtins types you're familiar with in Python.

 This brings us to the second main takeaway from this course: in functional programming, types are defined by their roles.
 To illustrate this principle, let's start with Booleans.